Dejan Zlatičanin

 Dejan Zlatičanin (born 23 April 1984) is a Montenegrin professional boxer.
-He is the first Montenegrin to win a boxing world title, having held the WBC lightweight title from 2016 to 2017.
+He is the first Montenegrin boxer to win a boxing world title, having held the WBC lightweight title from 2016 to 2017.

 Professional career

 Zlatičanin made his professional debut on 3 May 2008, scoring a third-round technical decision against Wladimir Borov.
 On 1 February 2011, he won his first regional championship—the vacant WBC Mediterranean lightweight title—via unanimous decision (UD) over Felix Lora.
 Later that year, on 26 November, he upgraded to the vacant WBC International title with a UD over Godfrey Nzimande, after which two successful defences were made between 2012 and 2013.

 Zlaticanin vs. Burns

 On 27 June 2014, Zlatičanin regained the same title (now vacant) by knocking down and winning an upset split decision against former world champion Ricky Burns.